-- Keep the soil surrounding the peel moist, and roots will appear in a few weeks.
+- Keep the soil surrounding the peel moist; roots will appear in a few weeks.

-- Cut the stem to detach it from its parent plant and place the cutting in a new pot after roots have developed.
+Cut the stem to detach it from its parent plant and place the cutting in a new pot after the roots have developed.

 Steps to Growing from Seed

-- Soak your seeds for 12 hours in warm water before planting in 140o degree Fahrenheit water to enhance the germination rate.
+- Soak your seeds for 12 hours in warm water before planting at 140o degrees Fahrenheit water to enhance the germination rate.

 - While soaking, plant each medium-sized seed to a depth twice its size.

-- Spread your seeds once they’ve been soaked in warm water.
+- Spread the plant seeds once they’ve been soaked in warm water.

 - Keep the soil moist but not soggy with light watering.

-- Keep the container away from direct sunlight and in bright, indirect light.
+- Take the container away from direct sunlight and in bright, indirect light.

-With this approach, you should have a lot of germination in two to three months.
+With this approach, you will have seedlings in 2-3 months.

-Now, you may transplant them into separate pots once seedlings are one to two inches tall.
+Now, you may transplant them into separate pots once the seedlings are one to two inches tall.